Teksta versija

 (1) The Ombudsman shall appoint the Deputy Ombudsman.

-(2) During the absence of the Ombudsman, his or her functions and tasks shall be performed by the Deputy Ombudsman who during this period of time shall have the same powers as the Ombudsman has.
+(2) During the absence of the Ombudsman, his or her functions and tasks shall be performed by the Deputy Ombudsman who, during this period, shall have the same powers as the Ombudsman.

-(3) The Deputy Ombudsman shall perform the duties, functions and tasks of the Ombudsman in cases provided for by Sections 8 and 9 of this Law until the Saeima approves an ombudsman in the office or the criminal proceedings against the Ombudsman are terminated, or a court judgement of the acquittal of the Ombudsman comes into effect.
+(3) The Deputy Ombudsman shall perform the duties, functions and tasks of the Ombudsman in the cases provided for in Sections 8 and 9 of this Law until the Saeima approves the Ombudsman in the office, the criminal proceedings against the Ombudsman are terminated, or a court judgement on the acquittal of the Ombudsman comes into effect.

 Section 17.
 Remuneration of the Ombudsman